keikoproj/kubedog/docs/kubedog-design.md

 # Kubedog's Design
 <!--
-rename to structure and not design?
+TODO: rename title to structure and not design?
+TODO: rename fila to contributing and add instructions on how to set local environment for development (replace directive)?
 -->

 ```